home page

 The International Law Enforcement Cybercrime Award (I.L.E.C.A.)

-The Society For The Policing Of Cyberspace (POLCYB), Motorola Information Protection Services and Sun Microsystems are pleased to announce The International Law Enforcement Cybercrime Award (I.L.E.C.A.)
+The Society For The Policing Of Cyberspace (POLCYB) is are pleased to announce The International Law Enforcement Cybercrime Award (I.L.E.C.A.)
 Call For Entries.

-Created jointly by POLCYB, Motorola Information Protection Services and Sun Microsystems, the International Law Enforcement Cybercrime Award recognizes innovation and best practices pertaining to prevention, detection, and/or response to cybercrimes.
-This is your chance to spotlight your law enforcement agency for fighting cybercrime by using proactive and successful inter-agency collaboration with community partners.
+Initially created jointly by Motorola USA and POLCYB, the POLCYB International Law Enforcement Cybercrime Award recognizes innovation and best practices pertaining to prevention, detection, and/or response to cybercrimes.
+This is your chance to spotlight your law enforcement agency for fighting cybercrime by using proactive and successful inter-agency collaboration with partners.

 The International Law Enforcement Cybercrime Award program honours achievements in one or more of the following goals: